Australian Biological Resources Study

 Classification

 Nine extant families in two suborders, the Terebrantia and the Tubulifera, are currently recognised worldwide (Mound et al. 1980; Mound & Morris 2007).
 This classification contrasts with an essentially phenetic classification recognising many small families and two sub-orders suggested by Bhatti (1994, 2006).
-Some of the problems associated with such a classification have been indicated by Mound & Marullo (1996).
+Some of the problems associated with such a classification are indicated by Mound & Marullo (1996).
 For example, recognition of Xaniothripidae (see Bhatti 1994) for the Australian genus Xaniothrips implies that the species included in that Australian genus comprise a lineage that separated from all other Phlaeothripidae before the radiation of the several hundred other genera in that family.
-As further discussed by Mound et al. (2008), there is no evidence to support such an evolutionary scenario, and this catalogue retains the more conservative classification.
+As further discussed by Mound et al. (2013), there is no evidence to support such an evolutionary scenario, and this catalogue retains the more conservative classification.

 Previous Studies on Australian Thrips